github/docs/content/get-started/onboarding/getting-started-with-your-github-account.md

 ---
 ## Part 1: Configuring your {% data variables.product.prodname_dotcom %} account

+{% ifversion fpt %}
-As the first steps in starting with {% data variables.product.product_name %}, you'll need to create an account, choose a product that fits your needs best, verify your email, set up two-factor authentication, and view your profile.
+The first steps in starting with {% data variables.product.product_name %} are to create an account, choose a product that fits your needs best, verify your email, set up two-factor authentication, and view your profile.
+{% elsif ghes %}
+The first steps in starting with {% data variables.product.product_name %}, are to access your account, set up two-factor authentication, and view your profile.
+{% elsif ghae %}
+The first steps in starting with {% data variables.product.product_name %}, are to access your account and view your profile.
+{% endif %}

-There are several types of accounts on {% data variables.product.prodname_dotcom %}.
-Every person who uses {% data variables.product.product_location %} has their own user account, which can be part of multiple organizations and teams.
+{% ifversion fpt %}There are several types of accounts on {% data variables.product.prodname_dotcom %}. {% endif}Every person who uses {% data variables.product.product_name %} has their own user account, which can be part of multiple organizations and teams.
 Your user account is your identity on {% data variables.product.product_location %} and represents you as an individual.

 ### 1. Creating an account
 To sign up for a {% data variables.product.prodname_dotcom %} account, navigate to https://github.com/ and follow the prompts.